-1. Other than....... described in Note [X] to the financial statements, there have been no events subsequent to the year end which require adjustment of, or disclosure in, the financial statements or notes thereto.
+1. There have been no events subsequent to the year end which require adjustment of, or disclosure in, the financial statements or notes thereto.

 F. Other information

 - 1. We acknowledge our responsibility for the preparation of the other information.
 The other information comprises the Narrative Report and the Annual Governance Statement. - 2.
 We confirm that the content contained within the other information is consistent with the financial statements.